daavelino/infosec-banking-regulation/highlights/BAFIN Circular 05.2023 Marisk/README.md

 - c) liquidity risk, and
 - d) `operational risk.`

 The risk concentrations associated with material risks shall likewise be taken into account.
 Appropriate arrangements shall be made for any risks which are not considered material.

+2. In the context of the risk inventory, `the institution shall examine which risks may materially impair its financial position (including its capital resources), financial performance or liquidity position.`The risk inventory should not focus exclusively on the impact on the institution’s accounting or on *de jure* views`.

+**Holistic risk inventory**

+The risk inventory shall also take account of risks arising from off-balance-sheet entities (eg risks from special-purpose entities not subject to consolidation).
+Depending on the institution’s specific overall risk profile, other risks, such as reputational risks, should be considered material, where appropriate.